siobyrne/young-dressage-horse-program-analysis/README.md

 The horse with the most appearances at the Markel/USEF Young and Developing Horse Championships to date is WakeUp, ridden by Emily Miles.
 WakeUp competed in the Four and Six Year Old Championships as a young horse, and represented the USA at the World Young Horse Championships in Verden, Germany as a 5 year old in 2010.

 He also competed two years in a row in both the Developing Prix St. Georges and Developing Grand Prix divisions.

+## Final Thoughts
+I am a dressage trainer and competitor myself, and an agnostic when it comes to the Young Horse program.
+There are horses who can handle the requirements of these tests without undue stress, and those whose development doesn't align with the requirements of the tests.
+Both types of horses can make it to FEI, and be successful.
+The tests themselves are not the problem, the real issue is the lack of consideration for where a horse is in their development.

 ## Acknowledgements
 The following sites were utilized to research this project and gather this data: